Weesam01/Module-12-Challenge/README.md

 * Explain the purpose of the analysis.

  The goal of the analysis is to build a model that can identify the creditworthiness of borrowers.

- predict a certain outcome based on the available financial data.
-In this case, we are looking to predict whether a loan is healthy or high-risk.

 * Explain what financial information the data was on, and what you needed to predict.
 The analysis financial data, include information about loan_size,interest_rate,borrower_income,debt_to_income,num_of_accounts,	derogatory_marks,total_debt.
 We are trying to predict a certain outcome based on the available financial data.
 In this case, we are looking to predict whether a loan is healthy or high-risk.